Rejuvenated Paul leads Suns over Nuggets 122-105 in Game 1

+One mid-range jumper fell and then another.
+A short floater found the net and then a 3-pointer splashed home as the crowd roared.
+The 11-time All-Star looked like his usual self, the rest of the Suns followed suit and Phoenix rallied for a 122-105 win over the Denver Nuggets in Game 1 of the Western Conference semifinals.

+“It was fun to get out there and be involved,” Paul said.
+“That last series – that was tough – but I’m glad to be back helping the team.”

-PHOENIX (AP) — Chris Paul and his rejuvenated right shoulder scored 21 points and dished 11 assists, Mikal Bridges added 23 points and the Phoenix Suns beat the Denver Nuggets 122-105 on Monday night in Game 1 of the Western Conference semifinals.
+Paul and his rejuvenated right shoulder finished with 21 points and 11 assists while Mikal Bridges added a team-high 23 points on 8 of 12 shooting, including 4 of 8 from behind the arc.

-The Suns trailed for most of the first half and by 10 points early in the third quarter but rallied to take the lead by late in the third.
-Devin Booker made a 27-foot, step back 3-pointer and Bridges added a driving layup for a 79-72 advantage.
+The Suns trailed for most of the first half and 70-60 early in the third quarter but rallied to take the lead by late in the third.
+Devin Booker made a 3-pointer and Bridges added a driving layup for a 79-72 advantage.

 They pushed the lead to 88-79 going into the fourth.
-Paul — who played with an ailing shooting shoulder through most of the first round matchup against the Lakers — made back-to-back mid-range jumpers to put the Suns up 94-79 with 10:25 left.
+Paul — who played with the hurt shooting shoulder through most of the first round matchup against the Lakers — made back-to-back mid-range jumpers to put the Suns up 94-79 with 10:25 left.

+“We felt that energy,” Booker said.
+“We felt the passion.
+He just made plays.”

 The flurry came much to the delight of the sellout crowd of 16,319, who anxiously watched the point guard’s every move.